Coffeetrac/Autosteer_ESP/ESP32_Troubleshooting.md

-Currently the Arduino IDE V1.8.8 causes problems writing the EEprom of the ESP.
-Please use 1.8.7 instead, until i find a solution.

-(If you already failed with the 1.8.8 you have to change the EEIdent2 byte a little, maybe from 0xED to 0xEC
-in the file misc.ino, this initiates rewriting the bad EEprom data on first start)

 The ESP32 enhancement of the arduino IDE works since 2019 JAN.04 with both Ways:

 The easy version with the boardmanager: